Kenneth Goldman Donor Fund makes grants in two areas of interest: the first is Arts and Community Building; the second is Food Waste Reduction.

 Arts and Community Building

 Throughout the ages, the arts have been used as a tool to communicate ideas and beliefs.
-The arts have been employed to enhance understanding and tolerance among people with different world views, or of differing races, ethnicities, cultures, religions, and age.
+The arts have been employed to enhance understanding and tolerance among people with different world views, or of differing races, ethnicities, cultures, religions, sexual identities, and ages.
 The arts have helped to open communication, inspire hope, address conflict and violence, and transform communities.

 The Kenneth Goldman Donor Fund encourages projects and initiatives that use the arts as a bridge to build community.
 To that end, the Fund supports visual, literary, and performing arts programs that provide high-quality, sustained, and meaningful opportunities for diverse people to learn, create art together, build relationships, and take action to make change for the common good.